DonovanDMC/ProjectExpansion/README.md

 This is based on [ProjectEX](https://www.curseforge.com/minecraft/mc-mods/projectex-forge), which seems to be mostly abandoned at this point.
 This has been rewritten from the ground up, and has some new things.

+If you want to get updates instantly or just generally chat with developers, come see us in our [Discord Server](https://discord.gg/SwxbbmMKQH).

 ## Features

 ### EMC Display